Benjanim/shortner/README.md

-﻿# Stuterndev - A Full Stack URL Shortener
+﻿# Stuterndev - A URL Shortener

 A simple full stack app for creating short urls like bit.ly